WRITTEN BY Felicia Kashevaroff

 You won’t align on all values, and that’s ok!
 Differences between partners enhance our lives, and their values help to make them into the person that you fell in love with, so be sure to honor the differences that arise.

 Once you’ve gone through the entire process and chosen 3-5 values that represent your shared vision, you can use those values to start a conversation about how you are each upholding those values within your relationship.
 This will become an ongoing conversation you can turn to when making big or small decisions that affect your future or everyday life.

 Let’s look at some examples.

-Say you’re a couple without children, and you’ve identified that Relationships are a shared value in your partnership.
+Say you’re a couple without children, and you’ve identified that partnerships is the shared value in relationship for you.
 How does that manifest in your life?
 Does that mean you make time for a weekly date night to keep your relationship strong?
 Does it mean that you each make time to cultivate your individual friendships?
 Do you make an effort to build friendships with other couples?
 All of the above?
 Discuss candidly what the value of Relationships means to each of you and how you can center it in your lives.

 For couples with children, a common expectation may be that your children are going to play organized sports.
 Couples who value Dedication or Teamwork might happily support their children’s athletic pursuits from a young age.
 But organized sports are expensive and time-consuming.
 If you value Freedom or Adventure, the structure of a sports routine might not make sense for your children.
 This is an excellent example of where external pressure might exert undue influence.
 Maybe all of your friend’s kids are signing up for youth soccer or t-ball, and you feel the pressure to do the same.
 Using your values to guide you can help you make an informed decision that works best for your family (and keeps you off the soccer field at 7 am on a Saturday morning).